close-x

 OUR MISSION

-Provide a shared database of credible, competent, and trustworthy experts to organizations that support Indigenous communities and other communities affected by mining
+To provide a shared database of credible, competent, and trustworthy experts to organizations that support Indigenous communities and other communities affected by mining

-The database seeks to increase access to scientific, socio-economic, legal and technical services to better prevent environmental, social and economic impacts of mining on behalf of non-industry clients.
+The database seeks to increase access to scientific, socio-economic, legal and technical services to better prevent and mitigate environmental, social and economic impacts of mining on behalf of non-industry clients.
 The information stored in the database is not public and is only accessible to primary project partners who have agreed to our privacy and confidentiality policies.

 A Secure Database